Plastic vs. Stainless: Choosing the Right Plastic Kids Knife

 Safety Features Built Into Modern Plastic Kids Knives

-Modern plastic kids’ knives protect young chefs with rounded tips, finger guards, child-proof locks, non-slip BPA-free handles and blade sheaths—letting them slice food safely while mastering proper technique.
+Modern plastic kids knives protect young chefs with rounded tips, finger guards, child-proof locks, non-slip ergonomic handles, and BPA-free materials, so they can cut safely while mastering proper kitchen technique.

 Rounded tips, blade guards, and child‑proof locks